I zigged when I should have zagged. Maybe that should be the title of my memoirs.

 It took me 40 years of traveling around the world, to discover that my English teacher was wrong.
 I love writing.
 I always have.
 Fortunately I now have a wide gamut of life experiences to draw from in my new career (and spellchecker too).
 Along the way, I fell in love with cars, boats, and planes.
 Oh, and I should not forget women.
 I love women.
 I have been married 3 times and have four wonderful children, a daughter and three sons.

-Keep coming back, this will grow.
+Keep coming back, it gets better.